Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 Dog-Friendly Cafes in the Hunter Valley

 Not surprisingly the restaurant is located on a deck overlooking a dam.
-A list of rules for dogs is displayed at the entry – dogs should be kept on a leash and skip sitting on chairs or laps.
+A list of rules for dogs is displayed at the entry – dogs skip sitting on chairs or laps and should be kept on a leash – especially if you visit the farmyard animals at the rear of the property!

 The Deck Lovedale